Disclaimer: I don't own Harry Potter. Also, this fic is based on Aya Macchiato's story 'Harry Potter and the Gift of the Morrighan'. With permission.

 "Dobby," he said hoarsely.
 "Take the body to the Ministry Atrium and leave it there.
 Make sure you leave no trace behind."

-As if from a long way away, he heard Dobby's assent and then the crack of House Elf apparition.
-He was left alone, kneeling on the blood soaked floor next to Sirius' unconscious body as the full horror of what he'd done came crashing down.
+As if from a great distance away, he heard Dobby's assent and then the crack of House Elf apparition.
+He was left alone, kneeling on the blood soaked floor next to Sirius' unconscious body and shaking as the full horror of what he'd done came crashing down.

 Harry buried his face in his hands.
 "Oh Merlin, it's all my fault," he sobbed.
 "It's all my fault."